 Everything You Need to Know About SBA Form 159

 What is SBA Form 159?

 The SBA 159 is known as the Fee Disclosure Form and Compensation Agreement.
-As a business owner, you’ll need this form if someone assisted you during the loan application process and was paid a fee from you for their work.
+As a business owner, you’ll need this form if someone assisted you when applying for an SBA Loan and there was a fee paid to them for their work.

-Filling out paperwork for an SBA loan is an extremely complicated process, something you might not have time to do if you’re also running a business.
+Filling out paperwork for an SBA loan program is an extremely complicated process, something you might not have time to do if you’re also running a business.
 Instead of burying yourself in stacks of paperwork, you might outsource the documentation to a professional agent.
 If that agent is compensated, the SBA needs to know about it: that’s where the SBA Form 159 comes in.

 Why is this form necessary?
 By disclosing these fees, lenders and agents can’t take advantage of borrowers with unscrupulous charges and fees.
 If everything is disclosed to the SBA, borrowers are protected, and lenders must be honest and forthright.